Rules

 8.9 Abandoning a firearm during a stage in any location other than a designated safe abandonment location (dump barrel for long guns and dump bucket or re-holster for pistol).

-8.11 Allowing the muzzle of a firearm to point at any part of the competitor’s or anyone's body during a course of fire (i.e. sweeping).
+8.11 Allowing the muzzle of a firearm to point at any part of the participant’s or anyone's body during a course of fire (i.e. sweeping).

-• 8.11.1 Exception - sweeping of one’s own lower extremities (below the belt) while drawing a handgun, provided that the competitor’s fingers are clearly outside of the trigger guard.
+8.11.1 Exception - sweeping of the lower extremities (below the belt) while drawing a handgun, provided that the participant’s fingers are clearly outside of the trigger guard.

 8.14 Driving faster than the posted or verbally stated speed limit on the range.